rust-arcade/Launcher/README.md

 ...
 </pre>

+# How to

+- arrows to select game to launch
+- right shift to select

 # Dev notes

 - Multiple binaries per app is not really supported, as it's currently undetermined which one would be run.